top of page

 • Where are lessons held?

 Lessons are taught virtually and in person at my home.
 I use Zoom for virtual lessons.
-Before COVID-19, I taught both online and from my home studio, and I have offered online lessons since January 2019.
+I have offered online lessons since January 2019.

 • What lesson length is best for me/my child?

-Voice/Coaching/Music Theory Tutoring I offer three different lesson lengths: 30, 45, and 60-minute lessons.
+I offer three different lesson lengths: 30, 45, and 60-minute lessons.
 Every student is different, and I want to honor a student's individual preferences before drawing arbitrary lines in the sand.
 If your lesson length isn't suiting you, I want to adjust your lesson length to something that feels right for you.
 That being said, I have observed some patterns regarding lesson length that I will share: - Students under 13 years old tend to hold quality focused attention for lessons between 30-45 minutes. - Beginning students ages 13 and up may find 45-minute lessons hit a certain sweet spot.
 There is time to touch on concepts that are new to you without feeling rushed while avoiding feeling overwhelmed. - Intermediate or advanced students ages 13 and up will want 60-minute lessons because the content that we will be covering will require deep discussion, consideration, and practice together.
-Piano I do not teach any piano lessons over 30 minutes.
-I teach beginning piano, and I find that consistent, weekly 30-minute lessons is the best way to learn this skill.

 • How often should I practice?